Henry-Bernardin/Henry-Bernardin/README.md

 - 🌱 I am currently learning JavaScript, React, & Git.
 - 💬 Ask me anything about the movie "The Last Dragon" 🐉, and the anime "Attack on Titan".
 - 📫 How to contact me: Henry.Bernardin@gmail.com
-- ⚡ Funfacts: I love 🖤 collecting Funko Pops, learning about Astronomy, and I am dog dad to a female Cavalier King Charles Spaniel 🐕‍🦺 named April.
+- ⚡ Funfacts: I love 🖤 collecting Funko Pops, learning about Astronomy, and I am a dog dad to a female Cavalier King Charles Spaniel 🐕‍🦺 named April.

 <!--
 **Henry-Bernardin/Henry-Bernardin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.